Nsamijealexis/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directory
+script that changes the working directory to the user’s home directory Display the contents list of your directory in a long format